 While the relative magnitude of peak discharge is a function of rainfall intensity and volume (Rankl, 2004), total annual rainfall is not strongly correlated with peak discharge.
-Figure 10 illustrates the discontinuity between peak flow magnitude and annual rainfall totals.
+Figure 6 illustrates the discontinuity between peak flow magnitude and annual rainfall totals.

-For example, WY 2017 presents as a high peak on the annual rain total graph (at 25.4 inches) but corresponds with a relatively low peak discharge (1,406 cfs).
+For example, WY 2017 presents as a high peak on the annual rain total graph (at 25.4 inches) but had a relatively low peak discharge (1,406 cfs).
 Conversely, WY 2021 had a low annual accumulated rainfall (11.6 inches) but one of the highest peak flows in the last decade.
-In the case of WY 2017, the rain events were spread out enough over time and did not lead to rapid concentrations of overland flow that typically contribute the largest inputs of sediment in a surface water system.
+In the case of WY 2017, the rain events were spread out over a longer time period such that they did not result in the type of overland flows that typically contribute the largest inputs of sediment in a surface water system.
 Thus, annual rainfall totals are unlikely to be a reliable indicator of the relative sediment contribution to Morro Bay in a given year.
 Previous analyses by the Estuary Program also show that annual rainfall is a poor predictor of suspended sediment loads (MBNEP, 2011).

-Figure 6: Chorro Creek at Canet Road, peak flow and annual rainfall totals from WY 2009 to WY 2021
+Figure 6: Chorro Creek at Canet Road, peak flow and annual rainfall totals from WY 2010 to WY 2022.

 While storm events that generate peak flows are brief when compared to the entire length of the water year, they have dramatic influence on the amount of sediment transported through creeks.
-Previous analyses have concluded that although rainfall and discharge alone are not strong enough predictors to quantify total load, they can provide valuable insight to sediment transport.
+Previous analyses have concluded that although rainfall and discharge alone are not strong enough predictors to quantify total load, they can provide valuable insight into sediment transport.